Angels at Bat

 - Sister Mary is a sister who runs an organization in Kenya called Nyumbani.
 Nyumbani helps orphaned children throughout the country.
 She has generously let us play baseball with the children in her organization.
 She also put us in contact with a soccer club from the "slums" of Kenya.
 These kids walk for hours just to play soccer, yet these kids do not have the proper equipment.
 Seeing the lack of soccer equipment that these children had inspired me to raise soccer equipment here to bring to them.

-- Wayne Silver, from the American Friends of Kenya group, out of Connecticut, has gave us the opportunity to send equipment to our connections in Kenya without personally taking the equipment there.
+- Wayne Silver, from the American Friends of Kenya group, out of Connecticut, has given us the opportunity to send equipment to our connections in Kenya without personally taking the equipment there.
 He and his group save us a section of their shipping crate to send baseball and soccer equipment.
 We are continuing to send equipment with this group every Spring.

-- George Mehinda, the head of Kenya Little League, has helped us grow the name of the charity exponentially.
+- George Mahinda, the head of Kenya Little League, has helped us grow the name of the charity exponentially.
 George has stated that Angels at Bat will become the primary source of equipment for Kenyan baseball and that we will bring baseball to the wonderful country of Kenya.
 He has introduced us to a countless number of people who are passionate about baseball including former Ambassador of Kenya- Francis Muthaura.

 There has been a countless number of people that have helped us grow the name, along with, donating equipment.
 Thank you to all, and lets keep growing the name!